Find answers to common questions below.

 What does it mean to be a Big Apple Award winner?

 Recipients receive surprise appearances from the chancellor, deputy chancellors, and other members of the NYC education community, notifying them of their award.
 This allows us to honor and celebrate these exceptional teachers and counselors in their teaching environment, sometimes even with their students and colleagues!

 Big Apple Award recipients have the opportunity to serve as Big Apple Fellows, in addition to continuing their amazing work in the classroom.
 Fellows meet to develop their leadership skills and expertise in education.

 Who is funding the Big Apple Awards?

-The Big Apple Awards are made possible through generous funding from The Fund for Public Schools, Lincoln Center Education, and New York Road Runners.
+The Big Apple Awards are made possible through generous funding from The Fund for Public Schools, Lincoln Center for the Performing Arts, New York Road Runners, the Jody and John Arnhold Foundation, the Arthur Miller Foundation, and Studio in a School.
 Previous sponsors include: